-Join Steve Nelle for an in-depth discussion in this video Using a scene object as a particle, part of Particle Effects in 3ds Max.
+Join Steve Nelle for an in-depth discussion in this video Using a scene object as a particle, part of 3ds Max: Particle Effects 2010.

 When creating particle effects, you'll sometimes find that the standard off-the-shelf particle shapes that Max offers fall just a little short in giving you the exact particle shape you need.
 Now in situations like that come up, you'll be glad to know that any scene object, as long as it's 3D and can render, can be used as a particle shape.
 It's easy to set up using what Max calls Instanced Geometry.
 Now I'm going to be using a file named Instanced Geometry Particles to show you how things work.
 If we scrub the Timeline, we'll see that currently our particle system, which in this case is a Super Spray, is emitting standard type triangular shaped particles.